What help can I get with a problem at work

 If you can't afford to pay for a solicitor and you can't get legal aid you may be able to find a solicitor who will take your case on a no win no fee basis.
 If you win or settle your case, you will normally pay up to a quarter of your compensation to your solicitor.
 If you're paying for a solicitor in this way, make sure you check your agreement with them carefully at the beginning, so that you're clear about what you're paying.

-To find out more about settling an employment tribunal claim, see Understanding Acas and settlements.
+To find out more about settling an employment tribunal claim, see Making a settlement agreement with your employer.

 Finding your own solicitor if you have to pay